sitewhere/sitewhere-documentation/src/site/sphinx/platform/microservice-overview.rst

 List of Core Microservices
 ==========================
 Below is a list of the core microservices included in SiteWhere 2.0.
-As we move toward general availability, more information will be released regarding the configuration schemas, Kafka interactions, etc. for each microservice.
+Each service handles a specific area of system functionality and is independent of other microservices in terms of runtime processing, data storage and configuration.
+Some microservices do, however, have dependencies on the APIs offered by other services and can not run in isolation.
+Below is a high-level overview of the individual services along with links to more detailed explanations of each service.

 Instance Management
 -------------------
-The instance management microservice is used to bootstrap a SiteWhere instance.
+The instance management microservice is used to bootstrap a SiteWhere instance with the initial Zookeeper configuration structure required by the other microservices.
-This includes verifying that the root ZooKeeper node and base configuration hierarchy have been created.
-This baseline configuration is required before anything else can be done with the system.
-As such, all other microservices look for a *bootstrapped* indicator which is created by this microservice to know when the system has been successfully initialized.

-An *instance template* is used to choose the scripts that will be used to populate the default users and tenants for the instance.
-Instance management waits for user/tenant management microservices to start before running the scripts to push data via the respective APIs.
-Once the initialization scripts have run, the instance is considered to be initialized.
-After initialization, instance management does not serve any other role in the system and may be shut down to conserve resources.
+All other microservices wait for the Zookeeper data to be initialized before starting, so the instance management microservice must be present in an uninitialized SiteWhere instance or all other microservices will fail to start.

+See the instance management `runtime guide <./microservices/instance-management.html>`_ for more details.

 User Management
 ---------------